Eclectic Teaching Approach and Profile | Good Sensory Learning

 • It’s helpful to realize that the students’ processing styles may be different from that of the teacher.

-• By surveying the processing styles of a classroom in the beginning of the year, lesson plans and activities can be developed to complement the various learning strengths and styles identified in the students.
+• By surveying the processing styles of a classroom at the beginning of the year, lesson plans and activities can be developed to complement the various learning strengths and styles identified in the students.

 • By being sensitive to the different processing styles of the classroom, more students can be taught effectively.